 At this point, our primary question is answered.
 We know the snake has a bite that could very well be of medical significance.
 We will treat this snake, like any other venomous snake, regardless of its specific species.

 If, however, you are still anxious to know what family it belongs to, now would be the time to go back to what we know about venomous snake colors and patterns.

 6. Are Copperheads or Water Moccasins white?
 No they are not. – So by process of elimination, this must be some type of rattlesnake.

 The photo above, is in fact, a white phase Speckled Rattlesnake.
-I used this photo because I really like it, but it also offers a great view of those facial pits I referred to earlier.
+We used this photo because we really like it, but it also offers a great view of those facial pits we referred to earlier.
 The nostrils are quite small and nearly indiscernible in the photo.
 However, that large, circular pit between the eye and mouth of this snake, is unmistakable.